mikidoi/nextjs-dev-tracker/README.md

 run `yarn` to install packages.

-run `yarn run dev` to start this project in http://localhost:3000/
+run `yarn dev` to start this project in http://localhost:3000/

 ## What are used in this project :game_die: